paulorb/Learning/Design Patterns/Tutorial.md

 * Classes should be open for extension but closed for modification

 ## Strategy
-Defined a family of algorithms, encapsulate each one, and makes them interchangeable.
-Strategy lets the algorithm vary independently from clients that use it.
+**Formal Definition: Defined a family of algorithms, encapsulate each one, and makes them interchangeable.
+Strategy lets the algorithm vary independently from clients that use it.**

-Supose we have a car manufactorer company that builds vehicles in different manners manually or in a fully automated way, as a user I want to be able to dynamically change the assembly method of a specific car **(Dynamic change of behavior)**
+Supose we have a car manufactorer company that builds vehicles (cars, trucks, bus) in different manners manually or in a fully automated way, as a user I want to be able to dynamically change the assembly method of a specific car **(Dynamic change of behavior)**

 Let's use the OO Principles when thinking about a design solution, ask yourself **What varies?** in this case we know that the **ways of assembling vehicles varies** in this case this is one of the ideas that needs to be encapsulated.
 To do that we can also use another OO Principle **Program to an interface, not implementation** .
 This means let's define our Assembly methodology as an interface in a way that our **Vehicle does not have knowledge about how it will be assembled** doing that we decoupled the Vehicle from the assembly method.